schreibfaul1/ESP32-DLNA-Client/README.md

 # ESP32-DLNA
 This is a lightweight version of <a href="https://github.com/yellobyte/"> SoapESP32</a>, yellobyte's outstanding and complex library.
 There are only basic functions here that are absolutely necessary for a DLNA client.
+The DLNA media servers behave differently.
+Therefore I don't know whether every media server works with this library.
+I tested:

+- miniDLNA on Linux
+- DLNAServer on Android
+- integrated DLNA server of a WiFiRouter (Fritzbox 7490)

 Example:
 ````c++
 #include "Arduino.h"